gerard76/Home-Assistant-Windcentrale/README.md

 ### History

 These sensors show how much power the wind turbine has delivered over a certain time.
 These sensors are not displaying live data.
-These senors are updated around noon the following day.
+These sensors are updated around noon the following day.

 |ID|Type|Description|Unit of Measurement|
 |----------|------------|------------|------------|